DanLing Runner¶

 Supported runner stacks:

-| Stack | Checkpoint path | Stateful dataloaders | TorchFT runtime |
+| Stack | Full-state checkpoint path | Model-only export | Stateful dataloaders | TorchFT runtime |

 torch / ddp |

-file default, DCP opt-in | default for built loaders | supported |
+file default, DCP opt-in | DanLing payload | default for built loaders | supported |

 parallel |

-DCP default | default plus pipeline proxy state delegation | FSDP-only supported |
+DCP default | DCP/DanLing model payload | default plus pipeline proxy state delegation | FSDP-only supported |

 deepspeed / ds |

-DeepSpeed engine checkpoint, file-style aliases | default for built loaders via client state | not supported |
+DeepSpeed engine tag directories plus DanLing pointer files | DanLing payload | default for built loaders via client state | not supported |